 - The impact of the accident on your lifestyle.
 If you are making a claim that the car accident significantly altered your life, you need to prove that there are in fact changes in your lifestyle.
 For example, you will need to show that you are no longer able to go back to work.
 If the insurance company catches you doing something that you said you cannot do, it will severely compromise the value of your claim.

 At Gersowitz, Libo & Korek, P.C., our attorneys understand the ramifications of a car accident on the victim and their family members.
 We are aggressive in getting our clients the full extent of monetary compensation they are entitled to for the injuries they have suffered.

-If you or a loved one was injured due to the negligent actions of another driver and would like to consult with an experienced New York car accident attorney, please call Gersowitz, Libo & Korek, P.C. at 1-800-529-9997.
+If you or a loved one was injured due to the negligent actions of another driver and would like to consult with an experienced Car Accident lawyers New York , please call Gersowitz, Libo & Korek, P.C. at 1-800-529-9997.